Explicit Acyclic Models and (Co)Chain Operations: The Surjection Operad

 It is perhaps surprising that for $i > n$ the generators $y_i$ can be arbitrary and the conclusions still hold.
 It is an obvious consequence of the lemma that if $x$ and the $y_i$ are all clean, for example basis generators, then $\Phi(x; y_i)$ is clean. $\ \ \ $\\

 We interrupt the proof of Proposition \ref{20.3} to explain some important things.
 First, from Step 0 and Step 1 above the map $\Phi$ agrees with $\cO_\Sigma$ in degree 0 and is twisted equivariant.
 It is also possible to directly prove that $\Phi$ with the signs given in 20.3(ii) is a chain map.
 Therefore, it follows from Lemma \ref{20.6} and the twisted equivariant uniqueness result Proposition \ref {19.3} that $\Phi$ is the standard procedure map.
-However, it is not so easy to directly prove that $\Phi$ is a chain map.
+However, it is not easy to directly prove that $\Phi$ is a chain map.
 This was accomplished by McClure-Smith in [19] for their surjection complex, with different signs, by essentially brute force computation.
 We believe our proof of Proposition \ref{20.3} below, although long and complicated in its own way, offers a more structured viewpoint.
 The steps in the proof are interesting by themselves and bring together quite a few things. \\

-We will also explain here how Lemma \ref{20.6} and Proposition \ref{20.3}(i) imply that the surjection complex operad structure maps from Proposition \ref{19.2} satisfy all the operad axioms, especially the associativity axiom, that is, the commutativity of Diagram $\boxed{18.1}$.
+{\bf $\bf \cS_*$ is an Operad and $\bf \cE_* \to \cS_*$ is an Operad Morphism.} We will explain here how Lemma \ref{20.6} and Proposition \ref{20.3}(i) imply that the surjection complex operad structure maps from Proposition \ref{19.2} satisfy all the operad axioms, especially the associativity axiom, that is, the commutativity of Diagram $\boxed{18.1}$.
 In particular we do not need to know the signs in Proposition \ref{20.3}(ii).\\

 The first parts of the argument are the same as the corresponding discussion for the Barratt-Eccles operad in the previous section, and is a universal argument that applies to any collection of complexes $B_*(n)$ to which Proposition \ref{19.2} applies.
 The remaining issue then is why do the two maps around Diagram $\boxed{18.1}$ for the surjection complexes, which are both compositions of standard procedure maps, agree with the standard procedure twisted equivariant map from upper left to lower right?
 The reason is because Lemma \ref{20.6} and Proposition \ref{20.3}(i), establish the criterion of Proposition \ref{19.5} for the surjection complexes.
 The composed standard procedure maps in Diagram $\boxed{18.1}$ take basis generators to elements in $Im(H_s) \subset \cS_*(s)$.
-Thus we have proved
+Thus, assuming Proposition \ref{20.3}(i) we have proved

 \begin{prop} The surjection complexes $ \cS_*(n)$ form an operad, using the standard twisted equivariant procedure chain maps of Proposition \ref{19.2} as structure maps.\ \ \ $ $ \end{prop} We also explain how the same reasoning implies the following. \begin{prop} The diagram below commutes.